charlieleeCoder/WebDev/DotnetWebAPI/WorkoutTracker/readme.md

 # Credits

 - [ErrorOr](https://github.com/amantinband/error-or) - A union of an error or a result developed by a Microsoft Employee.
 I followed his Restful API tutorial initially, though modified the examples and stucture.
-- Note: he seems to have been inspired by Rust's "Result" struct approach, which I am somewhat familar with and it is a nice way to handle errors.
+- Note: he seems to have been inspired by Rust's "Result" struct approach, which I am familar with and it is an elegant way to handle errors.